AntMan242/Sprint-Challenge-Lambda-Times-React/README.md

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
 - [ ] Describe a life-cycle event in React?

+    A lifecycle event is a set of phases in a components life.
+Birth/Mounting, Growth/Updating and Death/Unmounting.

 - [ ] Explain the details of a Higher Order Component?

+An HOC is a function that receives a Component as an argument and returns a new component source.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+React Strap: Pre-built components library that are already styled

+CSS using className.

+Styled Components: reusable.

 ## Project Setup